Section 29-34 Petitions for amendments.

 change, or within an area determined by lines drawn parallel to and one hundred eighty-five

 (185) feet distant from the boundaries of the district proposed to be changed, such amendment

-not be counted either for or against the amendment.
-In order to be valid, protest petitions must
+shall not be passed except by a two-thirds vote of the council.
+In order to be valid, protest

-filed with the city clerk no later than 5:00 p.m. on the Wednesday preceding the council hearing
+petitions must be filed with the city clerk no later than 5:00 p.m. on the Wednesday preceding the

 taken by the council until after a public hearing in relation thereto at which parties in interest and